Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/element/element.md

 		request.start();
 	}

-To ensure that the request is not garbage-collected before it completes, you can assign the request to another object that will not be garbage-collected.
-Because the application object is not collected until the application terminates, it is a convenient object to which to attach the HTTP request.
+To ensure that the request is not garbage collected before it completes, assign the request to another object that will not be garbage collected.
+Because the application object is not collected until the application terminates, it is a convenient object to attach the HTTP request.

 	onLaunch() {
 		let request = new HTTPClientRequest("http://www.kinoma.com/file.txt");